JohnGoldsmith/dotnetrdf-wiki/UserGuide-Result-Formatting.md

 ## Using Formatters

-dotNetRDF supports a powerful [[UserGuide/Formatting API|Formatting API]] which is discussed in general elsewhere, this can be leveraged for the purposes of formatting results.
+dotNetRDF supports a powerful [[Formatting API|UserGuide-Formatting-API]] which is discussed in general elsewhere, this can be leveraged for the purposes of formatting results.
 Since values in each column of a [SparqlResult](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.SparqlResult) are just normal [INode](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.INode) values you can use any of the existing [INodeFormatter](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Writing.Formatting.INodeFormatter) implementations for this.

 For example: